ncssar/sartopo_python/README.md

 If the sartopo session object was created with 'sartopo.com' as part of the URL, then this module will sign all requests before sending.

-Authenticaion information required to generate the signed requests includes an account expiration timestamp, a public key, and an ID code.
+Authenticaion information required to generate the signed requests includes a request expiration timestamp (just a couple minutes in the future is fine), a public key, and an ID code.
 For a good explanation of how to determine those three items, see the README at https://github.com/elliottshane/sme-sartopo-mapsrv.

 Once those three items are determined, they should be stored in a configparser-compatible file that should look like the following:
 ```